rfo909/CFT/doc/Doc.md

-Block expressions occur literally inside other code, and have their variable scope extend out into the calling environment, but they are still somewhat function-like.
+Block expressions occur literally inside other code, and have their variable scope extend out into the calling environment, but they are not just code blocks, as in Java.
+Instead they are a but function-like.
 This means: